DestyNova/pitcher/README.md

   * clicking OK validates whether chosen pitch is within target range
     * if yes, then next level reduces range as before
     * else game over

+## Further reading on the topic
+* [Rush's 1989 thesis](https://etd.ohiolink.edu/!etd.send_file?accession=osu1216931520&disposition=inline), a good summary of the literature on absolute pitch training up to that time.